Drive sales on autopilot with ecommerce-focused featuresSee Features

-I’ll present you with three that I’m pretty sure will give you everything you need to stand out this Black Friday.
+We’ll present you with three that we’re pretty sure will give you everything you need to stand out this Black Friday.

-Note: here, I’m not including the social links, addresses, unsubscribe link, etc. that you should include at the bottom of your emails.
+Remember, you should always include the likes of social links, addresses, and unsubscribe links at the bottom of your emails.

-Inspired by Bonobos’ great Black Friday email example, I took the liberty of using that to create a great Black Friday email template.
+Inspired by Bonobos’ great Black Friday email example, we took the liberty of using that to create a great Black Friday email template.

 You can even use the exact wording (adapting the offer based on what you can do).